pingluuu/Book_Inventory_System/README.md

 ## Challenges and Solutions
 ### Database Constraints
-- Challenge: Enforcing a unique 13-digit ISBN constraint for valid ISBN number.
+- Challenge 1: Enforcing a unique 13-digit ISBN constraint for valid ISBN number.
 There will be an option for 10 digits ISBN for future improvement, not implemented here due to time constraint.
   - Solution: A CHECK constraint ensures ISBN is a 13-digit number, while a UNIQUE constraint prevents duplicate entries.
-- Challenge: Users might input different genres with minor differences, causing difficulty to classify.
+- Challenge 2: Users might input different genres with minor differences, causing difficulty to classify.
   - Solution: Implement a menu for genres for users to choose from.
 If the genre is not listed, there is a "Other" option.
-- Challenge: The book information might not be completed, causing difficulty in identifying the book later.
+- Challenge 3: The book information might not be completed, causing difficulty in identifying the book later.
   - Solution: Make all parameters mandatory, otherwise an alter window will pop up.
 Users have to enter the complete book information to add the book.
 ### UI Responsiveness
-- Challenge: Making the theme consistent.
+- Challenge 1: Making the theme consistent.
   - Solution: Making the colour and layout align with the theme of cherry blossom and book, improving visual consistency.
-- Challenge: Making a View book page will cause unnecessary UI, making the navigation repetitive.
+- Challenge 2: Making a View book page will cause unnecessary UI, making the navigation repetitive.
   - Solution: Combine the view-all-book function with the filter-book function, where users filter nothing and will return a full list of books.
 ### Validation of Input Fields
 - Challenge: Preventing invalid data from being submitted.
   - Solution: Implemented both frontend and backend validation, with error messages to guide the user in case of invalid input.

 ## Future Improvements
 - Pagination for Filtered Results: To handle large datasets efficiently, pagination could be added to the filtered results table.